 - Certain colour vision conditions may affect entry into careers in this branch of engineering.

 Electronics engineers work in a wide range of industries including aerospace, telecommunications, IT, energy, gas, water, manufacturing and defence.
 There are also opportunities in educational institutions and the public sector.
-There is a considerable demand for electronics engineers.

 Workforce Education Levels (UK)